Steps of the eviction process in Kansas:

 Nonpayment of Rent | 3 Days | Yes |

-In Kansas, a landlord can evict a tenant without a lease or with a lease that has ended (known as a “holdover tenant” or “tenant at will”).
-To do so, they must first terminate the tenancy by giving proper notice to move out (30 days for tenants that pay month-to-month).
+In Kansas, a landlord can evict a tenant who does not have a lease (“tenant at will”) or has a lease that has terminated and continues to remain on the premises (“holdover tenant”).
+To do so, the landlord must first terminate the tenancy by giving the tenant a proper 30-days’ notice to move out.

-In Kansas, a landlord can evict a tenant for violating the terms of their lease or not upholding their responsibilities under Kansas landlord-tenant law.
-In all lease violation instances, the tenant is allowed to fix (“cure”) the issue to avoid removal.
-If a lease violation is committed, the landlord must give 30 days’ notice to cure or vacate.
-This gives the tenant 14 days to fix the issue.
-If the issue is not fixed within 14 days, the tenant must vacate at the end of the 30-day period.
+In Kansas, a landlord can evict a tenant for violating the terms of their lease or not upholding their legal responsibilities under Kansas landlord-tenant law.
+To do so, the landlord must first serve the tenant a 30 days’ notice to comply or vacate.

 Examples of lease violations include:

-- Violating a material health or safety code/rule (i.e., letting trash pile up, damaging the electrical wiring).
+- Violating a material health or safety code

 Illegal Evictions in Kansas